MiniFate/MiniFate/chapters/01-introduction.md

 rules and dice.
 The rules mediate the divide between player and PC; PC choices are made by the players while the outcome of PC actions are judged by dice.

-PCs should be assumed to be competent though, a `Master swordsman` does not role to see if he defeats the henchmen---of course he would---he roles to see if he does it before the villain escapes, or without alerting the other guards. <!-- I don't like this here, but I don't know where else it would go an I think it's an important point.
-Maybe it goes in the place when we talk about "aspects are true"? -->

 MiniFate is a social game.
 As such, the most important element is communication.
 The players and the GM are not opponents (even though the PCs and NPCs may well be enemies).
 Everyone has the same goals: telling a good